TomaszOrda/advent-of-code-2025/README.md

 Data for each task can be accessed through the site.
 It should be placed in the data folder with name `dayx.txt`, where `x` is the day number.
 Additional test data should have the same name, but with an additional suffix, for example `dayxtest.txt`.

 All solutions but one top out at about a second on my machine in debug mode, and tenth of that in relase mode.
 Day 10 part 2 needs about 40s in release mode.
 My previous approach (18 times slower) was completely different from canonical, so I allowed myself to use a hint to what a canonical solution would be (after solving the puzzle the hard way).
+The refactoring took about as much time as my original approach.

 24/24⭐
 |            | 月 | 火 | 水 | 木 | 金 | 土 | 日 |